 This project addressed the practice of using an extended period of overhead irrigation to limit heat stress during the establishment of bare-root strawberry transplants on black plastic mulch.
 The objective of this research was to use a living mulch and microsprinklers to reduce the amount of irrigation used during bare-root strawberry transplant establishment without compromising the success of the strawberry crop.

 Partnership to Explore Integrated Systems for Sustainable High Tunnel Organic Vegetable Production in the Southeast Region

 Funded by USDA OREI-NIFA

 Farmer-driven organic high tunnel research in the Southeast lags behind research for cooler climates.
-The objective of the project is to develop integrated high tunnel systems to promote the growth and expansion of organic vegetable production in the Southeast.
+The objective of the project is to develop high tunnel systems that address nutrient management, crop rotations, pest and disease management, and production economics to promote the growth and expansion of organic vegetable production in the Southeast.

 Southern Cover Crops Council (SCCC)